Does Be An Elf accept donated toys?

 Next, consider that an affluent city like Beverly Hills may not have so many needy letters to Santa!
 Postal branches in economically depressed areas are a more likely bet, although we don’t think anyone at the Post Office will discuss this openly.
 It might be possible for a post office in an affluent area to “import” Santa letters from a less affluent area.
 This is a question to discuss with the manager of the post office in your city.

 Bear in mind that in 2010, there were only 24 branches in the entire USA that offered it.
-In part because of Be An Elf’s efforts, that number tripled to 75 postal branches in 2011.
-And that number could greatly increase with pro-active, motivated volunteers like yourself, one at a time.
+That number tripled to 75 postal branches in 2011, but fell back to 25 branches in 2012.
+In 2013, it dropped further to 17 branches.
+That number could greatly increase with pro-active, motivated volunteers like yourself, one at a time.

 Lastly, if you do persuade the manager of the main post office near you to offer the program, please make sure they let the USPS Communications team in Washington DC know about it.
 Ask them to include the newly participating branch in their national directory of Operation Santa Post Offices, so that everyone in your city can easily find it next Christmas season.

 It might be possible, but it will take some effort.
 Go to our website’s How and Where page, and click on the National Directory link.
-On the page that comes up next, click on the link in the center near the top, This Year’s List of Participating Postal Branches (or similar language).
-That will take you to a list of postal branches in Acrobat Reader.
+On the page that comes up next, click on the link in the center near the top, List of Participating Postal Branches.
+That will take you to a list of postal branches in Acrobat Reader, a free program which may be searched and downloaded online.
+Most computers have it.

-In 2012 only 22 post offices participated; in 2011 there were 75.
-The number varies from year to year, but it should still be simple to find the postal branch nearest to you.
+Using our our most recent list, find the postal branch nearest to you.
 That is the likely place your volunteer got your child’s letter, or yours.
 It’s also the address you or your children should write Santa at next year.
+In 2013, only 17 post offices participated.
+In 2012, there were 25; in 2011, 75 participated, and in 2010 it 24 offered the program.
+The number varies from year to year.

 The phone number of the closest postal branch to you should be on the list, or you may send a letter.
 Either way, contact the Communications officer at that branch, and ask for the name of the person who managed the Operation Letters to Santa program there.
 That will likely be the officer who distributed your child’s letter to the volunteer from the public, who later sent you gifts.